Sleep Development in Children: How Rest Fuels Growth & Learning

 FAQ

-Adequate sleep enhances learning, memory consolidation, and problem-solving skills, leading to better academic outcomes.
+- Adequate sleep enhances learning, memory consolidation, and problem-solving skills, which translates to better classroom focus and outcomes.